;

 A post crown and a regular crown are both types of dental restorations that cover and protect damaged teeth.
 However, they have different structures and purposes.

-There is also another type of restoration called a single-piece post and crown system, where the post and crown are fused together into one piece.
-This is also known as a Richmond crown, and it may be used when there is not enough space for a post-crown.
+There is also another type of restoration called a one-unit post-crown, where the post and crown are fused together into one piece.
+One example is the Richmond crown, which can be used when there isn't enough space for a traditional post-and-core crown.

 Richmond crown